siamaksade/siamaksade/README.md

 ### About me

 Technical product manager with a passion for technology and deep expertise in software engineering and application development workflows.
 Experience in identifying high-potential open source projects and leading cross-functional teams across marketing, engineering and business units to take to market as products.

-Currently focused on CI/CD technologies and developer tools on Kubernetes and OpenShift.
+I'm currently focused on CI/CD technologies such as Shipwright, Jenkins, Tekton, Argo CD and developer tools such as Helm on OpenShift.

 <!--
 **siamaksade/siamaksade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.